 - Attach dough hook to mixer and let the mixer knead the dough until it is smooth and elastic.
 Place in a greased bowl, then cover and let rise for 30 minutes to 1 hour (temperature of room might affect time), or until doubled in size.

 - Remove loaves from pot using a slotted spoon or slotted spatula and let water drain off.
-Place on a baking sheet lined with parchment paper.
+Dab with a paper towel if necessary.
+Place on the prepared baking sheet.

-- Brush with egg wash and cut a cross in the top (sharp razor works well for this).
+- Brush loaves with egg wash and cut a cross in the top (sharp razor works well for this) of each.
 Bake at 400 for 15 minutes then reduce the temperature to 350 degrees F and bake an additional 10 to 12 minutes until the loaves are evenly browned.
-Remove from pan and cool on a wire rack.
+Remove from pan and let cool on a wire rack.